Write a function called plot(s) in which s is a string

 a colon and the digit printed the number of times equal to its value.
 Thus the

 output for 509435456 would be

 5:55555 0: 9:999999999 4:4444 3:333 5:55555 4:4444 5:55555 6:666666

 You must do this two ways: the first way using a nested loop; the second way without a nested loop.
 Thus there will be two submissions each worth a maximum of 2 points.
 Note that a for loop, for instance, beginning with for j in range(0) is executed zero times.

-Your string should be read in the main() function and transferred to
+Your string should be read in the main() method and transferred to

-input is not valid, your program should prompt the user again to input data
+version, your program should be robust and prompt the user again to input data

 until the input is valid.
 Use a while for this.
 The form of the

 while should be

 invalid = True while invalid:When valid data is read, the variable invalid should be set to False, otherwise the user should be told that his data was faulty and should retype the input.
 The nested loop version should not be robust.